syadav214/agile-project-management/README.md

-# projectManagement
-A series of document for project management
+A series of document to manage agile projects